patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/shiffman.png)

 Note:
-how much of the community in this room exists because of processing and this book?
+how much of the community in this room right now exists because of processing and this book?

 --